Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on event generators

-A number of pre-hadrons are obtained from the initial stage of parallel instantaneous partonic scatterings.
-In the core-corona approach, the pre-hadrons are separated into \enquote{core} and \enquote{corona} pre-hadrons, depending on their energy loss when traversing the \enquote{matter} composed of all the others.
-Corona pre-hadrons (per definition) can escape and become final hadrons, whereas core pre-hadrons lose all their energy and constitute what we call \enquote{core}, which acts as an initial condition for the hydrodynamical evolution of a quark gluon plasma.
+From the initial stage of parallel instantaneous partonic scatterings, a number of pre-hadrons are obtained.
+In the core-corona approach, the pre-hadrons are separated into \enquote{core} and \enquote{corona} pre-hadrons, depending on the energy loss of each pre-hadron when traversing the \enquote{matter} composed of all the others.
+Corona pre-hadrons (per definition) can escape and become final hadrons, whereas core pre-hadrons lose all their energy and constitute what we call \enquote{core}, which acts as an initial condition for a hydrodynamical evolution of a quark gluon plasma.

-The evolution of the core ends when the energy density falls below a critical value, resulting in the formation of hadrons. \epos{}4 uses a new procedure for energy-momentum flow through the \enquote{freeze-out hypersurface}, which is defined by the critical energy density value.
-This procedure allows one to define an effective invariant mass.
-This mass then decays into hadrons according to microcanonical phase space, and the hadrons areLorentz boosted according to the flow velocities computed at the hypersurface.
-New efficient methods were developed for the microcanonical procedure to make this feasible.
-Energy-momentum and flavors are conserved in the full scheme for all hadrons from the core and corona.
+The evolution of the core ends when the energy density falls below a critical value and hadrons are formed. \epos{}4 uses a new procedure of energy-momentum flow through the \enquote{freeze-out hypersurface} defined by the critical energy density value, which allows for defining an effective invariant mass.
+The latter decays according to microcanonical phase space into hadrons, which are then Lorentz boosted according to the flow velocities computed at the hypersurface.
+New efficient methods for the microcanonical procedure were developed to make this feasible.
+Energy-momentum and flavours are conserved in the full scheme for all hadrons from core and corona.

-\epos{}4 is written partly in Fortran and partly in C++.
-It supports HepMC output and additionally provides a direct \rivet interface~\cite{Jahan:2024ycu}. \epos{}4 must be rebuilt after any change to its tuning parameters for the updates to take effect.